That’s What Friends Are Spore

 Other products used:

-Cardstock/Paper: Neenah Classic Crest 110# and 80# Solar White cardstock, CutCardStock Basis Navy cardstock
+CARDSTOCK/PAPER: CutCardStock Lessebo Pitch Black cardstock, Neenah Classic Crest 80# Solar White cardstock

 I hope you’ve enjoyed today’s project and you’re thinking about all the fun you could have with this month’s kit… you really ought to think about joining the Subscription Club!
 Be sure to Follow us on Facebook, Instagram, Pinterest and YouTube for lots of crafty inspiration!
 And if you do decide to join the Subscription Club, join our ScrapbookingStore Club Member Group on Facebook for more inspiration and to share your projects!
 Thanks so much for stopping by today – we’ll see you next time!